fixadev/fixa/README.md

 fixa is a package for testing and evaluating AI voice agents.

-it uses a voice agent to call your voice agent with an llm as a judge.
+it uses a voice agent to call your voice agent with an LLM as a judge.

 under the hood, this package uses